 Many free survey software platforms offer a basic survey with only one or two question types.
 Sure, you can access other features and add additional questions, but only after you sign up for their premium service.

-QuestionPro and SurveyMonkey both allow access to top features.
+QuestionPro vs SurveyMonkey is tough because both allow access to top features.
 These tools help you design, build and send surveys that increase response rates.

 Varied question types